-All survey respondents were asked to reflect on their overall mental health and wellbeing in the last three months and rate it on a scale of 0 to 10 - 0 meaning extremely poor mental health and 10 meaning extremely good mental health.
+Painting an overall picture of the mental health and wellbeing of Australians requires an overview of each demographic segment's self-professed mental health state.
+In order to gain this insight, all survey respondents were asked to reflect on their mental health and wellbeing in the last three months and rate it on a scale of 1 to 10 - 1 meaning extremely poor mental health and 10 meaning extremely good mental health.
 Participants were also provided with the option to answer 'I don't know' and 'prefer not to say' in response to this question, which have been excluded from the analysis below.
 Younger age groups were provided a simplified wording.
 Overall, across all age groups an average score of 6.9 out of 10 was provided.
 Under 8-year-olds were on average the highest scoring cohort at 8.1 and those aged 18-39 were the lowest scoring at 6.2.